Grahp/Website/pages/Onyx.md

 ### Mandatories

-Mandatories complect a word with a brief (big nono).
+Mandatories complect words with briefs.

+They have their place, but are very rarely needed.

 ### Theory Rules

 Theory rules _can_ be complex.
-Theory rules can conflict with each other, complecting them.
+Theory rules can conflict with each other, and they can rely on each other.
 Rules can also complect outlines or translations with each other.

 ## Theory Goals